Cave city Khndzoresk, Abandoned city in Armenia

 All this lasted until the Soviet authorities decided to relocate the people of Khndzoresk because the Soviet citizens were ashamed to live in caves.

 However, the people here were not unhappy, because they were developing their way of life in every possible way: the roofs of some cave houses were a courtyard for another cave house, the caves served as houses for people and pens for cattle.
 The village was not small, there were 7 schools, 25 stores and approximately 8,500 people.

-Khndzoresk, cave city in Armenia
+Khndzoresk, cave city of Armenia

-Things to do in Khndzoresk, Armenia
+Things to see in Khndzoresk, Armenia

 In addition to the cave houses in the abandoned city, you can see the ruins of the church of St. Hripsime with the bell tower and the church of St. Tadevos (Thaddeus).
 Two springs were also saved, over which monuments were built: the local residents had no problems with drinking water.
 In Khndzoresk, you can also see the remains of a children’s Sunday school.

 The most intriguing and perhaps a bit scary sight of this region is the swinging bridge, which was built by the local resident Zhora Aleksanyan, and was built by the whole village.
 They built the bridge manually because the necessary technology was not easy to get.
 Previously, to get to the other side, residents and tourists were forced to walk 6 km.
 Locals thus connected not only the two sides of the gorge but also the old Khndzoresk with the new one, unforgotten past – with the present.